 If CO2 emissions continue at their current pace, temperatures in Persian Gulf cities like Dubai will at times become too hot for humans to go outside, suggests a study in the journal Nature Climate Change.

-Using climate models to take a close up, regional look at future temperatures based on local topography and weather, the paper's authors figured out how those conditions would affect people by using a wet-bulb thermometer — which takes into account the cooling effects of evaporation and ventilation — to determined at which point mugginess overwhelms our ability to sweat off the heat, making the outdoors deadly.
+Using climate models to take a close up, regional look at future temperatures based on local topography and weather, the paper's authors figured out how those conditions would affect people by using a wet-bulb thermometer — which takes into account the cooling effects of evaporation and ventilation — to determine at which point mugginess overwhelms our ability to sweat off the heat, making the outdoors deadly.

-Its the potentially deadly mix of hot and humid that can amount to a serious health risk for people in the Persian Gulf, where warm sea water and dry desert air are major climate drivers.
+It's the potentially deadly mix of hot and humid that can amount to a serious health risk for people in the Persian Gulf, where warm sea water and dry desert air are major climate drivers.
 Without access to air-conditioning, workers like these Asian migrants (above) labouring in Dubai are especially vulnerable to heat stroke or worse.

 How hot is too hot?